2011 Article, updated May 2018

 The dilemma for a chairperson

 The principles of parliamentary procedure are based on the assumption that those participating may hold sometimes hostile, opposing points of view, with some “for” and some “against” proposals.
-The very use of parliamentary formality can itself foster arguments and cause hostile debate, but, equally, the failure to follow proper meeting procedures may cause equally virulent reactions (and, potentially, result in decisions made being held to be invalid).
+The very use of parliamentary formality can itself foster arguments and cause hostile debate, but, equally, the failure to follow proper meeting procedures may cause equally virulent reactions (and, potentially, result in decisions made being held by a Court to be invalid).

 Being a chairperson is not always easy, but if the chairperson knows the rules of parliamentary procedure and has varied experience chairing meetings the task can be less daunting.

 Whether a chairperson is a novice or vastly experienced, the meeting belongs to those participating.
-If participants are to “own” a meeting it is in their interests to make effective contributions as they are ultimately responsible for to ensuring that the meeting is well-run.
+If participants are to “own” a meeting it is in their interests to make effective contributions as they are ultimately responsible for ensuring that the meeting is well-run.